populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 |

-* similarly, right-click on the ``func_files_filter`` node, and select "Open filter".
+* Similarly, right-click on the ``func_files_filter`` node, and select "Open filter".
 In the filter pop-up, modify the filter to apply to select the wanted functional files.

   Here is an example where we select all the functional images excluding the patient "alej":